Keewatin-Patricia District School Board

 The Keewatin-Patricia District School Board (known as English-language Public District School Board No. 5A prior to 1999) oversees public education in the Kenora District of northwestern Ontario.
 Its jurisdiction includes a geographic area of 6,565 km2 from the Manitoba border to roughly the western tip of Lake Superior.

 The KPDSB was formed in 1998 as a merger of the Kenora, Red Lake and Dryden school boards.
-The French schools in the county became part of the new Conseil scolaire de district du Grand Nord de l’Ontario.
+The secular French schools in the county became part of the new Conseil scolaire de district du Grand Nord de l'Ontario.

 The six high schools administered by the KPDSB are: